monke8555/CHI/README.md

-# CHI
+<h1 align="center">CHI</h1>

-CHI (Compressed Hex Image), an image format that contains hex codes for displaying the image, and can be written using any text editor and programming language.
+<h4>CHI (Compressed Hex Image), an image format that contains hex codes for displaying the image, and can be written using any text editor and programming language.</h4>

+## Support
+The CLI is currently only for Windows, but CHI itself can run on any .NET Core compatible OS (e.g. Linux, macOS, Windows)
 ## Building from source
 ### Requirements
 .NET Core 3.1
 ### Building
 #### CLI
 To build the CLI, cd into CHI/chi-cli, then run the following: